collab-uniba/developersInactivityAnalysis/CoreSelection/README.md

 ## Step 2
 Refer to this [(README | CommitExtractor)](../README.md#L24) file and execute CommitExtractor.py.
-At the end of the execution proceed with step 3 in below
+At the end of the execution proceed with step 3 below

 ## Step 3